fredrikbaberg/ha-3dprinter-addons/3dprinter-octoprint/DOCS.md

 # Startup

-Set a network port in addon settings, to be able to access the WebUI.
+Set a network port in addon settings to be able to access the WebUI.

 # Addon configuration